Avaiga/taipy-doc/docs/manuals/userman/configuration/job-config.md

 - The workers must have access to the same Taipy application as the main environment.
 - The main application and the workers must have the same Python environment.
 - The main application and the workers must have access to the same RabbitMQ server.
-- The main application and the workers must have access to the data referenced by the the data nodes.
+- The main application and the workers must have access to the data referenced by the data nodes.
 This includes:
   - The shared drive(s) containing the data for file-based data nodes.
   - The database server(s) containing the data for database-based data nodes.